 Here are some real life success stories of starting a newsletter:

-Matt Paulson (from Sioux Falls, South Dakota, USA) started MarketBeat over 11 years ago.
+Matt Paulson (from Sioux Falls, South Dakota, USA) started MarketBeat almost 12 years ago.

 My name is Matt Paulson and I’m the founder of MarketBeat, a financial media company that empowers individual stock investors to make better trading decisions by providing objective financial information and real-time market data.

 MarketBeat is expected to generate approximately $8 million in revenue in 2019 and end the year at about 1.3 million unique email subscribers.

 Garth Adams (from Melbourne) started I Know The Pilot over 6 years ago.